A Commuter’s All-Inclusive Guide to LRT-1 Stations

 Quirino LRT Station

 Quirino Station is the 6th station going to Roosevelt.
-It is also a meeting point for commuters going to the Sand Andres Street.
-The jeepneys and buses stop near the station can take you around the Malate area.
+It is also a meeting point for commuters going to Sand Andres Street.
+The jeepneys and buses stop near the station and can take you around the Malate area.

 Remember the following landmarks: